 Give it to Mom… she’ll carry it.

 Moms are carriers.
 Plain and simple.
 I suppose it was my restricted carrying the past month due to a shoulder injury that has me thinking along these lines.
-For nine months, we carry in our expanding belly an expectation of something we can’t possible begin to understand until we’re able to hold it in our arms for the first time and then we don’t want to let go.
-We carry babies until they’re toddlers and when they discover their independence and no longer want to be carried, we carry their things.
-We carry toys that should have been left at home in the first place and mutter “I told you sos” under our breath, while more unwanted “had to bring it” things are piled onto our already full arms.
-When my middle child, Grant, was born, he spent the first 4 months of his life unhappy unless he was being carried.
-The words, “Can you carry Grant?” were heard so often during those first 4 months that Grant’s other name became “Cary” Grant, quite by default.
+For nine months, we carry in our expanding belly an expectation of something we can’t possibly begin to understand until we’re able to hold it in our arms for the first time, and then we don’t want to let go.
+We carry babies until they’re toddlers, and when they discover their independence and no longer wish to be carried, we carry their things.
+We carry toys that should have been left at home in the first place and mutter “I told you so” under our breath, while more unwanted “had to bring it” things are piled onto our already full arms.
+When my middle child, Grant, was born, he spent the first four months of his life unhappy unless he was being carried.
+The words, “Can you carry Grant?” were heard so often during those first four months that Grant’s other name became “Cary” Grant, quite by default.
 Anyone slightly younger than me had no idea why we found his name to be so clever.
-And carry him, I/we did…. in a front pack, on a hip, over a shoulder or in the crook of an arm.
-That same baby, many years later, while playing competitive baseball in middle school, had a coach who would tell the team as they were gathering up the equipment post game,
+And carry him, I/we did…. in a front pack, on a hip, over a shoulder, or in the crook of an arm.
+That same baby, many years later, while playing competitive baseball in middle school, had a coach who would tell the team as they were gathering up the equipment post-game,

 “Catchers don’t carry.”